ZLoverty/DE_paper/README.md

 ## Git workflow

+### First time

 1. Setup the local files by cloning the repo.

+### Every time

+1. Pull the main branch.
 2. Switch to a new branch.
 3. Edit and commit to the new branch.
 4. Create a pull request to merge the new branch to main.
+5. If there are conflicts, we should set up a meeting to discuss.